Theo Bos

 Theo Bos (born 22 August 1983) is a Dutch former professional road and track cyclist.
 An Olympic silver medalist and five-time world champion, he is the brother of Olympic medalist in speed skating Jan Bos.

-On 29 November 2021, he announced his retirement of the professional cycling sport and took up the job of national track coach of the Chinese national track team.
+On 29 November 2021, he announced his retirement from professional cycling and took up the job of coach of the Chinese national track team.

 Early life

 Bos was born in Hierden, Netherlands.
 He has an older brother Jan Bos, who is a professional speed skater.

 He went to high school in Harderwijk, where he got a havo diploma.
 Later he also got a vwo diploma.

 In 2001, he was Junior World Champion track cycling at 1,000 m.
 The same year, at the age of 18, he started his professional cycling career as a senior.

 Professional career

 Track cycling

 He won the silver medal at the 2004 Summer Olympics in the sprint event.

 He won an individual gold in the sprint at the 2004 UCI Track Cycling World Championships.
 The following year, he won the individual sprint and a silver medal in the team sprint at the 2005 UCI Track Cycling World Championships.

 At the 2006 UCI Track Cycling World Championships, Bos won the keirin and completed a career triple, having been world champion in the sprint, kilo and keirin.
 He won the keirin after accelerating with two laps to go, winning by a wide margin and able to raise his hands and salute the crowd as he passed the finish line.
 His French rival, and bronze medal winner, Arnaud Tournant, said Bos' performance was "the best I've seen in a very long time."

 On 16 December 2006, Bos broke the world 200m track record during qualification rounds for the sprint at a World Cup meeting in Moscow.
 Bos clocked 9.772 seconds (after a computer initially had given him an unlikely 9.086 seconds) and beat the 11-year record held by Canadian Curt Harnett.
 Bos declared the 200m the "ultimate record" for track cyclists.
 Five days later Bos was elected Dutch Sportsman of the year.
 Bos' record was beaten by Frenchman Kévin Sireau at the Moscow Grand Prix on 29 May 2009 with 9.65 seconds.